Climate

 Climate adaptation is an important topic for the Netherlands.
 Together with our partners in the Pacific, including New Zealand, we can find innovative solutions to create resilient infrastructure and equip our societies to deal with global warming and extreme weather events.
 Examples from recent years include:

-• Coastal management: Royal Haskoning DHV works on protecting one of New Zealand’s most vulnerable coastlines in Coromandel and Deltares has been involved in various consultancy and advisory projects in other parts of the country;
+• Royal Haskoning DHV works on protecting one of New Zealand’s most vulnerable coastlines in Coromandel and Deltares has been involved in various consultancy and advisory projects in other parts of the country;

 • In 2023, the Dutch Delta Commission advised Dunedin City Council on their South Dunedin Future Programme;